Morrocoy National Park

 • Best Time to Visit: Dry season (December to April)

-• Local Transportation: Boat tours within the park, walking, kayaking
+• Local Transportation: Boat tours, walking, kayaking

 • Top Activities: Snorkeling and diving, beach hopping, wildlife spotting